jaanga/terrain/readme.md

 ## Issues & Notes

-The current FGx Terrain height maps follow a different projection system than the one used by most Slippy Maps.
+The current Terrain height maps follow a different projection system than the one used by most Slippy Maps.
 We are currently researching the best methods for reconciling the differences.

 This repo currently contains every folder and file required to display height maps for Slippy Map levels 0 to 7.

-Currently the folders contain height maps only up to level 4 - after that there is merely a dummy image of the FGx cap.
+Currently the folders contain height maps only up to level 7 - After that there is a folder titled 7+ that has .

 ### Copyright and License